blindnet-io/devrel-management/docs/use-cases/medical-communication.md

 Doctors are liable to respond to Privacy Requests related to data stored in MedCom.
 E.g. a Patient may want to demand data modification, or deletion, or to restrict its processing to only certain purposes.

-The interaction around Privacy Requests happens outside of MedCom, usually by e-mail to the Doctor or to their DPO (if they have one).
+The interaction around Privacy Requests happens outside MedCom, usually by e-mail to the Doctor or to their DPO (if they have one).

 This is problematic on several levels:

 - **E-mail is not secure.**
   Patients might end-up disclosing confidential, health-related or sensitive information over e-mail which would be a direct violation of [Article 32 of GDPR](https://gdpr-info.eu/art-32-gdpr/), heavily sanctioned by most countries in the EU.

 - **Requests are tedious to process**.
   Expressed in the form of free text of an e-mail, Privacy Request must be read and processed by a human, which is cost-intense and slow.

 - **If changes are to be made in MedCom, it must be done manually**.
   Linking the Requests and the responses to the actual data that MedCom has is very cumbersome and requires a human DPO processing a Privacy Request to log-in MedCom and manually apply any changes made necessary by Privacy Request in question.

-## Using blidnet DevKit
+## Using blindnet DevKit

 It takes three easy steps for MedCom to include the most advanced Privacy Request processing features in its existing software, and offer a Privacy Center for Doctors and Patients, in full sync with the data in MedCom:

 ### Step 1 - Configuration

-MedCom feeds blidnet DevKit with general information (any Privacy Policy of the Employer, server locations, data retention policies) and provides a mapping between data categories in its database and [PRIV](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) terms.
+MedCom feeds blindnet DevKit with general information (any Privacy Policy of the Employer, server locations, data retention policies) and provides a mapping between data categories in its database and [PRIV](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) terms.

-blindnet's PRIV (Privacy Request Interchange Vocabulary) is an easy-to-use taxonomy of tags - an entry point to the a whole world of automation.
-It allows to connect an existing system with blindnet's knowledge base and rule engines in oder to deliver the ultimate privacy experience.
+blindnet's PRIV (Privacy Request Interchange Vocabulary) is an easy-to-use taxonomy of tags - an entry point to the whole world of automation.
+It allows to connect an existing system with blindnet's knowledge base and rule engines in order to deliver the ultimate privacy experience.

 ### Step 2 - Report key events